alibabacloud-howto/import-bulk-images/tool/README.md

     2. Input your credentials to the form and submit it to get images in your bucket.

-    3. Check image list and select a category for each image if you want.
+    3. Check image list and change the properties for each image if you need.

     4. Click incremant.meta file download link at the bottom.